 Chase Young was born and raised in Seattle, where he was a decorated athlete at Roosevelt HS playing under coach Bill Elleby, Forrest Ward, and Jeff Denny.
 He went on to start all 4 years at Occidental College under coaches Brian Newhall, Jim Hennacy, and Brad Hall.
 His senior year he helped drive his Oxy team to an undefeated league record, then advancing all the way to the NCAA D3 Elite 8, both of which had never been done in SCIAC league history.
 After graduating from Oxy in 2003 with an advanced BA in Economics for Business Management, Chase played overseas in Denmark for two seasons before returning home to Seattle.
 After returning from Denmark, Chase coached under Bart Brandenberg at Roosevelt HS from 2004-2006 and became the athletic director and lead trainer at Emerald City Basketball Academy from 2005-2014.
 During his time at ECBA Coach Chase directed 100’s of teams and traveled around the nation as one of the largest and most successful basketball academies in nation.
 He has multiple AAU National Championship appearances, as well as championships from all the prestigious national tournaments in the west coast including Reno, Portland, Oakland, Los Angeles and Las Vegas.
 In 2014 Coach Chase became the Hoopaholics training director and started running the Roosevelt Area Select Basketball program which is a feeder program for the Roosevelt area student-athletes.
-Now Seattle Select Basketball has been formed and will give a platform for Chase and other coaches to help bring together elite student-athletes in the NW to compete and find success at the national level while playing a brand of basketball that promotes player growth and fundamental team basketball.
+Since creating Seattle Select High Academic Basketball, coach Young and his coaches have found great success in bringing together elite student-athletes in the NW to win at the national level.
+In addition to coaching and training, Chase takes a group of NW student-athletes to the Yale Exposure Camp each year and also runs the NW High Academic Showcase for high school elite student-athletes with a 3.5 GPA or higher.
+The camp receives prestigious college coaches and scouts from all over the country such as Caltech, NYU, Occidental, Macalester College, Swarthmore, MIT, Carnegie Mellon, Whitman and many others.

 Michael Knight graduated from Seattle University with a bachelors degree in Liberal Studies and a double Minor in Communications and Global studies.